KRFOSS/kali-docs/usb/usb-standalone-encrypted/index.md

 PARTUUID=<whatever> /boot/efi vfat umask=0077 0 1
 ```

 with the UUID we just wrote down.
 This allows the installation to locate and mount the correct EFI partition irrespectively of any device number.
 Then we add lines in order to mount the `btrfs` subvolumes we just created.
 I have also added mount options that are useful for working with SSDs.
-In my case, the other lines thus read as follows.
+In my case, the other lines thus read as follows:

 ```plaintext
 /dev/mapper/LUKS_ROOT /               btrfs   defaults,noatime,ssd,compress=lzo,subvol=@              0 0